Braunstetter/rock-bundle/README.md

 Apart from that, it is now pretty easy to set up a standard user system with Symfony.
 (With `php bin/console make:auth` [MakerBundle](https://symfony.com/bundles/SymfonyMakerBundle/current/index.html#usage) ) this can be done in a few simple steps inside the terminal.

-The philosophy behind it is - providing you with the full power of symfony whenever possible.
+The philosophy behind it is - to provide you with the full power of symfony whenever possible.